Cloud 101: Exploring Cloud-Native Automation

 Businesses procure and rely on all kinds of software solutions to help them move fast and stay competitive, from day-to-day productivity applications to development tools and digitally transformative technologies.
 Just like the Netflix viewer who expects the service will continually improve, business-to-business (B2B) software carries the same expectation, especially cloud solutions used in business-critical processes.

 That’s why “Is it cloud native?” is vital to ask.
 You want that Netflix experience from your business applications.

-Experience the cloud-native difference in Robotic Process Automation (RPA) with Enterprise A2019, the world’s only purely web-based, cloud-native Digital Workforce platform.
+Experience the cloud-native difference in Robotic Process Automation (RPA) with Enterprise A2019, the world’s only purely web-based, cloud automation platform.